Knowledge Graphs for Cultural Heritage

 The Approach - A CIDOC CRM-based System

-To enable the integration of data from various sources and at the same time allow for the data to retain its individual characteristics, original meaning and perspective, the ResearchSpace platform uses the CIDOC Conceptual Reference Model as the knowledge representation system, together with its official extensions.
-The ResearchSpace platform is the first productive solution which successfully integrates the CIDOC CRM ontology.
-The integrated data provides the ideal environment for research, while the customized components integrated into the ResearchSpace platform support numerous analysis, search and collaboration scenarios on top of these data.
+To enable the integration of data from various sources and at the same time allow for the data to retain its individual characteristics, original meaning and perspective, the application uses the CIDOC Conceptual Reference Model as the knowledge representation system, together with its official extensions.
+It is the first productive solution which successfully integrates the CIDOC CRM ontology.
+The integrated data provides the ideal environment for research, while the customized application components support numerous analysis, search and collaboration scenarios on top of these data.

 Key Solution Components